alexercolin/simple-block-game/README.md

+<h1 align="center">Block Game</h1>

+#Project Description

-Just a simple game builted with HTML, CSS and JavaScript.
+Just a simple game built 🛠 with HTML, CSS and JavaScript.

-You can use to distract your kids!
+You can use to distract your kids! =D

+Have a nice day!